 Did you know that on an average, for every 100 calls manually dialed, only 14 reach the right person?
 Predictive dialers can automate the handling of these failed calls, and this feature alone could lead to a 150%to 400% rise in the productivity of your contact center agents.
 An intelligent outbound dialer has features such as a setting for maximum call drops, automated message to a dropped call, revert on dropped calls, and setting time parameters for each call.

 Customer care centers operate by the dictum that retaining a customer is more economical than getting a new one.
 So, there is a need for technology to gauge customer satisfaction levels, as well as a platform for providing feedback and important information, such as changes in service to the customers.
 This facility, when coupled with cross-selling and up-selling initiatives, the calls serves as a pipeline to future sales.

 Implementing predictive dialing technology or the effective outbound customer care strategy involves advanced call processing and utilization of CTI technology.
 However, this alone will not guarantee success.
 The entire contact center environment, which includes people, processes, and technology, should work together as a single unit to make this happen.

 Implementing outbound customer service should focus on some primary components, such as:

 - Routing calls to and from the agents via a high-speed telephone switch.

-- A server or CPU for executing the programs, dialing system software and data to be transformed.
+- A server or CPU for executing the programs, dialer software and data to be transformed.

 - Gauging productivity of the contact center with a workforce management system that monitors and reports the performance level of agents.